cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 	- Text encrypted with either can be decrypted with the other.
 	- It is prohibitively computationally expensive to compute the private from the public key.

-The useful implication is that if you hold such a key pair, you can distribute the public key to anyone with whom you want to communicate securely, and as long as you retain sole posession of the private key, two things are guaranteed:
+The useful implication is that if you hold such a key pair, you can distribute the public key (or, more usually, a public certificate containing the key) to anyone with whom you want to communicate securely.
+As long as you retain sole posession of the private key, two things are guaranteed:

 - Anyone who has the public key can use it to encrypt a message and send it to you, knowing that you alone can decrypt it with the private key.
 - Anyone who receives a message that can be decrypted correctly using the public key knows it *must* have been encrypted with the private key, meaning it must have come from you.